npc-villagers/prep/TEAM-AGREEMENT.md

 - How often will you merge?

-  2 times a class session at minimum (depending on amount of work complete).
-At the end of class for sure.
+  1 merge at the end of class.

 - How will you communicate that it’s time to merge?